LetsRun Park Seoul: Present

 The first race at the new LetsRun Park Seoul was held on 1 September 1989.
 The track can accommodate more than 80,000 spectators; in 2003 a second grandstand, "Luckyville", was opened alongside the existing "Happyville".
 Races are run on an oval artificial sand-based track with a two-furlong home straight.

 As of 2011 live thoroughbred racing takes place on Saturdays and Sundays all year, with 12 races each Saturday and 11 each Sunday.
 On race day, races are also simulcast from the pony-racing track on Jeju Island and the thoroughbred track at Busan-Gyeongnam.
 Major races at the LetsRun Park Seoul include the Korean Derby in May, the Minister of Agriculture Cup in October, the President's Cup in November and the season-ending Grand Prix in December.

 In 2007, the Korean-bred J.S.
 Hold won the Korean Triple Crown (the Ttukseom Cup, the Korean Derby and the Minister's Cup) at LetsRun Park Seoul.
 In 2008 the Ttukseom Cup was replaced as the first leg of the Triple Crown by the KRA Cup Mile, which is run at Busan-Gyeongnam Race Park on the first Sunday in April.

 In 2009 the champion jockey at LetsRun Park Seoul was Park Tae Jong, who also holds the record for most wins in Korean racing history.
 The 2009 Korean Derby was won by a filly, Sangseung Ilro, who had previously won the KRA up Mile at Busan-Gyeongnam.
 At the end of each season, racing fans in Korea can vote for which horses they wish to take part in the traditional season-ending Grand Prix race.
 In 2009, the American-bred Dongbanui Gangja won the race for the second consecutive year.

+Racecourse

+It consists of a 25m wide outer 1800m, an inner 1600m, and a 1000m auxiliary 400m sand track.
+They all look the same from the observation deck, but the velodrome structure has a 2.5% internal slope for the curved sections and 1.5% internal and external slopes for the straight sections.

+The width from the 2300m starting point to the finish line of the outer perimeter straight track is 30m.
+The goal is to maintain an average sand thickness of 7 cm.